mulesoft-assets/template-banking-aisp-experience-api/README.md

 When a Mule application is deployed using the Mule 3.8.2+ Runtime, the API Manager allows you to dynamically apply different policies that can be used for securing the application, among many other things.
 More information can be found in [API Manager policies documentation](https://docs.mulesoft.com/api-manager/using-policies)

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>
 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
-It's necessary to register your Banking Experience API to desired Bank to obtain client_id, client_secret and endpoind URIs.

 Detailed list with examples:
 ### Application properties